Mint-System/Odoo-Apps-Vertical-SaaS/license_subscription/tests/TEST_INSTRUCTIONS.rst

 - Note the next invoice date of the sale order
 - Open the licenses and check if end date is matching
 - Return to sale order
-- Change the next invoice date
+- Change the next invoice date to minus 1 day
 - Check if the licenses have been updated accordingly
 - Check if the license start date is the date of today